RobTillaart/AtomicWeight/README.md

 (0.1.4 experimental)
 - **uint8_t splitElements(const char \* formula)** split a formula in an internal list of elements.
 Returns the number of different elements found.
-Max nr of elements is hardcoded to 20.
+Maximum number of elements is hardcoded to 20, which is often enough.
 - **uint8_t element(uint8_t el)** access the internal list of elements by index el.
 Note: el should be between 0 and the maximum number returned by **splitElements()**.
 See example.